Do the Digit Insurance

 An RBC count is a measurement of the number of red blood cells or erythrocytes in an individual's blood sample.
 These red blood cells are responsible for carrying oxygen from the lungs to the different organs in the human body.
 An inappropriate red blood cell count is one of the first signs of illness.
 Hence, this test allows an individual to get treatment even before the onset of symptoms.

-Why Is RBC Count Needed?
+Why is the RBC Count Test Necessary?

 An RBC count test is usually a part of the complete blood count (CBC) test.
 This test is usually done with the motive of assessing the change in the normal range of RBC.
 Plus, an RBC count is needed in the diagnosis of various blood-related conditions, such as iron deficiency anaemia.
 Additionally, a lower RBC count also indicates kidney disease, malnutrition, internal bleeding and deficiency of vitamin B12 and vitamin B6.